enricomelis/kivy-thelab/README.md

 If you want to change the size of the buttons with the size_hint command you have to apply it (for example to change the width) to all the elements of the column.

 ## StackLayout
+StackLayout does not manage sizes, so you need to define them with size_hint, the default position is the top-left corner.
+If you add some elements without specifying their position, they will be placed one right next to the other (like some inline elements in HTML).
+Elements will wrap to the next line when the 100% of width is reached.
+If you have both a __init__() function in the .py file and some declarations in the .kv file, the Python constructor will be executed first.
+You can create multiple buttons with a simple for loop in the .py file, to not declare a huge quantity of buttons in the .kv file manually.
+You can declare a fixed size with a dp parameters in the .py file, but you have to use Python syntax [*2] and import the needed metrics.
+If you want to change the behavior of the orientation, you need to express the direction in this format: ```orientation: "lr-tb"```.
+This means: left-to-right and top-to-bottom (default).
+If you declare too much stuff, you will need a ScrollView to visualize everything properly.

+## ScrollView
+It can have only one child.
+To make it scrollable vertically, give a size_hint: 1, None and a height: self.minimum_height.

 ### Code Lines:
 - ```size: 400, 200``` -> size: _width_, _height_
 - *1: ```size: "400dp", "200dp"```
 - ```orientation: "value"```
+- *2: ```size = (dp(100), dp(100))```